Cornerstone-OnDemand/modelkit/docs/library/developing_modelkit.md

 ## `Asset` class

 It is sometimes useful for a given asset in memory to serve many different `Model` objects.
-It is possibly by using the `model_dependencies` to point to a parent `Model` that is the only one to load the asset via `_deserialize_asset`.
+It is possibly by using the `model_dependencies` to point to a parent `Model` that is the only one to load the asset via `_load`.

 In this case, we may not want the parent asset-bearing `Model` object to implement `predict` at all.